Advanced Diploma

 • The Application Fee is a one-time payment and is non-refundable.

-• The Administration Fee includes STP fee, FPS Insurance, medical insurance, etc.
+• The Adminstration Fee includes STP fee (for International students only), FPS Insurance, medical insurance, etc.

-• All prices are subject to prevailing Goods & Services Tax (GST) of 9%.
+• All prices are inclusive of prevailing Goods & Services Tax (GST) of 9%.

-• Start of class is subject to minimum class size of 10 achieved.
+• Start of class is subjected to minimum class size of 10 achieved.

 Related Courses